🎭 What is a system prompt?

 - Protect against bypass attempts

-- Test extensively with varied and unexpected questions
+- Test intensively with varied and unexpected questions

 - Iterate — a system prompt is a living document